 Please note that the below programmes are for guidance only and are subject to change.
 The programmes show a comparison of the planned grass cutting dates and the actual dates that the works took place.
 The dates on the actual programme will be plotted following completion.

 Suffolk Highways will begin the 2017 grass cutting programme in May 2017 and will continue for 4 months.

 Except for Ipswich.
-The Ipswich Borough Council grass cutting programme can be viewed here.
+View the Ipswich Borough Council grass cutting programme (PDF).

 Grass cutting programme of unclassified roads in each district council

 - Suffolk Coastal (PDF, 28 KB)

 - Waveney (PDF, 18 KB)